Zimny15/champions-league-simulator/README.md

-This is a group college project.
+This is a group college project written in C#.
 It's an interactive WPF app used for simulating a Champions League championship bracket.